portabletext/react-portabletext/README.md

 ## Customizing components

 Default components are provided for all standard features of the Portable Text spec, with logical HTML defaults.
 You can pass an object of components to use, both to override the defaults and to provide components for your custom content types.
-This can be done in two ways:

-### Passing a `components` prop

-This overrides/provides components on a per-use basis, and will be merged with the defaults.
+Provided components will be merged with the defaults.
 In other words, you only need to provide the things you want to override.

 **Note**: Make sure the object does not change on every render - eg do not create the object within a React component, or if you do, use `useMemo` to ensure referential identity between renders for better performance.